ridhiagarwalla/Smart-Lead-Matchmaker/README.md

 An AI-based Smart Lead Matchmaker for Entrepreneurs &amp; Investors, with gamified onboarding and personalized partner suggestions.
 # 🚀 SmartLead: AI-Powered Lead Matchmaker for Startups & Investors

 **SmartLead** is a gamified, AI-powered web tool designed to help **entrepreneurs, investors, and operators** discover high-quality business leads.
-Built in under 5 hours during a rapid prototyping challenge, it combines user-friendly onboarding, smart matchmaking, and insightful visualizations — all accessible via a simple Streamlit interface.
+Built a rapid prototyping challenge, it combines user-friendly onboarding, smart matchmaking, and insightful visualizations — all accessible via a simple Streamlit interface.

 ---

-## 🌟 Demo Pitch Summary
+## 🌟 Summary

 **“An AI-based Smart Lead Matchmaker for Entrepreneurs & Investors, with gamified onboarding and personalized partner suggestions.”**